Schr\"{o}dinger Symmetry in Gravitational Mini-Superspaces: Introduction

 \section{Introduction}

 Uncovering symmetries of general relativity and gravitational systems beyond the gauge symmetry under space-time diffeomorphisms is a crucial endeavour to understand the theory, both at the classical and quantum levels.
-It has thus a clear intrinsic interest.
-Beyond that, this exercise opens also the road to build fruitful dictionaries with other physical systems sharing the same symmetries, at least in some given regime.
-Among them, the interplay between (relativistic) fluid dynamics and gravitational physics plays a key role.
-Since the early works on the membrane paradigm \cite{Price:1986yy}, the relation between relativistic fluids and gravity has been extensively studied leading eventually to the so called fluid/gravity correspondence, formulated first in the AdS framework and more recently in the asymptotically flat context \cite{Bhattacharyya:2007vjd, Bhattacharyya:2008mz, Haack:2008cp, Hubeny:2011hd, Bredberg:2011jq, Petropoulos:2015fba}.
-It is an interesting question whether a similar correspondence can be uncovered between the dynamics of the gravitational field and that of non-relativistic fluids, and whether it exists in a non-holographic context, i.e. where the fluid system is not understood as defined in the boundary of the gravitational one\footnote{See \cite{Ciambelli:2018wre, Ciambelli:2018xat} for a recent discussion on ultra-relativistic and non-relativistic fluids.}.
+This exercise has a clear intrinsic interest, but also opens the road to build fruitful dictionaries with other physical systems sharing the same symmetries, at least in some given regime.
+In particular, addressing this question in the context of reduced gravitational models reveals new key structures for their quantizations and the construction of analogue models of quantum gravity.

-In this work, we show that the non-relativistic conformal symmetry of the compressible fluid mechanics \cite{Horvathy:2009kz}, known as the Schr\"{o}dinger group, is also realized as a field space dynamical symmetry for suitable gravitational (symmetry-reduced) models describing either cosmology or black holes, thus revealing a new corner between the structure shared by fluids and gravity.
+Reduced gravitational models - or mini-superspaces\footnotemark{}, in the jargon of general relativity - are obtained by imposing homogeneity conditions to the gravitational (and matter) fields.